-In Australia by s.87A Conveyancing Act 1919, a forestry right or profit à prendre is an interest in land in which the person having the benefit is entitled to enter the land, establish, maintain and harvest a crop of trees on the land and construct and use buildings, works and facilities as may be necessary for the to the land.
+In Australia by s.87A Conveyancing Act 1919, a forestry right or profit à prendre is an interest in land in which the person having the benefit is entitled to enter the land, establish, maintain and harvest a crop of trees on the land and construct and use buildings, works and facilities as may be necessary for the above.

-In New Zealand, by the Forestry Rights Registration Act 1983, Forestry Rights may be registered under the Land Transfer Act 1952 against the Grantor's title bearing applications.
-Appearance is not a prime consideration and accordingly, subject to adequate or specified strength and stiffness 'framing timber' may show knots and other grain imperfections.
+In New Zealand, by the Forestry Rights Registration Act 1983, Forestry Rights may be registered under the Land Transfer Act 1952 against the Grantor's title to the land.

+- Framing timber Grades of timber suitable for structural purposes in buildings and for other load bearing applications.
+Appearance is not a prime consideration and accordingly, subject to adequate or specified strength and stiffness 'framing timber' may show knots and other grain imperfections. - Freehold An estate in fee simple in land.